raganwald/raganwald.github.com/index.md

 - As Principal Engineer for Incident Management, I was PagerDuty's hands-on lead for the [insights] and [operational review] features, and the launch of features such as [response mobilizer].
 I wrote prototypes for features such as [recent changes].

-- As a member of GitHub's documentation tools and front-end flow teams, I shipped features such as [Rich Prose Diffs].

 - I was the hands-on Technical Product Manager for [JProbe Threadalyzer], the first tool to perform predictive and actual deadlock and data race detection on Java servers.

 - In 1994, I shipped [nCrypt Light], a message encryption tool for the Apple Newton.

 - In the early 90s, I wrote and sold a Classified Advertising Management application for Desktop Publishers.

-- As a consultant, I've led development of web applications for a variety of clients in public and private-sector verticals. - I led the web banking team for ING Direct (USA), with more than three million active users.[^ing][^more]
+- As a consultant, I've led development of web applications for a variety of clients in public and private-sector verticals.

+- I led the web banking team for ING Direct (USA), with more than three million active users.[^ing]

+- As a member of GitHub's documentation tools and front-end flow teams, I shipped features such as [Rich Prose Diffs].[^more]

 [insights]: https://support.pagerduty.com/main/docs/insights
 [operational review]: https://support.pagerduty.com/main/docs/operational-reviews